leapdao/leapdao-website/src/posts/mainnet-shutdown.md

 **--> If you have any funds on Leap Mainnet, please make sure to withdraw them. <--**

-As our mainnet pause is starting on the 01.03.2020, we advise you to take action before that date.
+As our mainnet pause is starting within the next 2 weeks, we advise you to take action and exit your funds.

-You can do that very easy over here: https://mainnet.leapdao.org
+You can do that very easy over here: https://mainnet.leapdao.org Please remember: the exit takes 7 days to finalize.

 ## Following our purpose and driving for mass adaption
 Whatever is the way we go and which technologies we adopt, the team is motivated to work towards our common purpose: